 Les Mis is not a true story, although it was inspired by a real-life event that Victor Hugo witnessed in 1846.
 It was an extremely cold February day and while out, Victor Hugo saw the police arresting a man dressed in rags.
 Onlookers told him that the man was being arrested for stealing a loaf of bread.
 This incident became the inspiration for Jean Valjean, who we see stealing a loaf of bread at the beginning of the story.

 How Many Les Misérables Books Are There?

 Les Misérables was published in five volumes.
 Each of the five volumes is divided into several books.
-Each book is then dived into chapters.
-In total there are 48 books and 365 chapters.
+Each book is then divided into chapters.
+In total, there are 48 books and 365 chapters.

 Who Is The Narrator Of Les Misérables?

 Victor Hugo doesn’t specifically tell us who the narrator of the story is.
 The narrator however often moves outside the timeline of the story to touch on other historical events that actually took place.
 It is thought that Victor Hugo is the narrator as well as the author.